EXCLUSIVE-Russia seeks sanctions exemptions for state bank in Ukraine grain deal talks-sources | Law-Order

 Swiss banks which traditionally handled the trade have kept their distance since the latest Western sanctions were imposed after Russia invaded Ukraine in February.
 Before the Ukraine crisis, Rosselkhozbank mainly provided loans to Russian farmers.
 Dmitry Patrushev, son of Russian Security Council Secretary and Putin ally Nikolai Patrushev, was the bank's management board chairman from 2010-2018, and is now Russia's agriculture minister.

 The bank and both Patrushev family members are subject to Western sanctions.
 The U.S. Treasury has imposed some restrictions on U.S. citizens dealing in the bank's debt or equity but has not blocked dealings with it.
-The Treasury has authorized certain transactions related to agricultural commodities and equipment despite U.S. sanctions on Moscow.
-It declined to comment on the Russian proposal.
+A senior State Department official told Reuters the United States had taken steps to reassure the private sector that food exports were exempted from its sanctions, including by translating guidance into multiple languages and by issuing so-called comfort letters to companies seeking assurance that their business was not in breach of the sanctions.

+The official, who discussed the issue on condition of anonymity, said private actors sometimes "engage in de-risking" in response to sanctions and that the United States was willing to address specific issues if the U.N. raises them.
+"We want to see both Russian and Ukrainian grain on world markets," the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)